frank-1/ffdiaporama-flatpak/ffDiaporama_rsc/readme.txt

-ffDiaporama is a tools to make diaporama as video ffDiaporama is a Free Software (Open Source) and is distributed under the GNU General Public License (GPL) version 2 See authors.txt for more copyright and credits information
+ffDiaporama is a tools to make diaporama as video ffDiaporama is a Free Software (Open Source) and is distributed under the GNU General Public License (GPL) version 2 See licences.txt for more copyright information

 ffDiaporama_rsc is a subproject defined to contain ressources files
     -basic background image files